henryjameslau/d3-annotations-tutorial/README.md

 Well done!
 You've made it to the end 🎉

 Have a read of the documentation for more options https://d3-annotation.susielu.com/ and [Susie Lu's blogpost for version 2](https://www.susielu.com/data-viz/d3-annotation-2).

+## Some extra tips
+You can use `className` in the annotation object to specify a class for that annnotation.